VivekanandanS/ionic-google-auth/README.md

  With SHA-1 KEY Obtained from the previous step , navigate to https://console.developers.google.com/apis/dashboard and enable `Google+ API
 `

+Next move is to create credentials , https://console.developers.google.com/apis/credentials

+Click on `Create Credentials` to create a OAuth Client ID .
+Use the retrived `SHA-1 signing-certificate fingerprint` and your `package name` in config.xml to complete the step

+Once you completed this you'll get client ID, now you can process to ionic implementation.

+$ionic cordova plugin add cordova-plugin-googleplus --save --variable REVERSED_CLIENT_ID=myreversedclientid

+If you are building a hybrid application (iOS and Android), or an Android application, you have to replace myreversedclientid with the reverse value of Client ID in your Release credential generated , on Google Developer's Console, this will be: "com.googleusercontent.apps.uniqueId", without quotes.
+Example: '123-abc123.apps.googleusercontent.com' becomes 'com.googleusercontent.apps.123-abc123'.

+Now all its done, play with your code .
+Make sure you always build and test with signed apk.
+So that you dont need to update SHA-1 Certificate of your APK everytime in the console

 Mapwize Venue View             |  List of Places in Venue :-------------------------:|:-------------------------: